International Placement 2019, New Delhi, India

 year's placement takes place in February and is offered through a partnership with the Ritinjali, a small organization that works with marginalized groups.

-In the past, early childhood students have successfully completed placements at an outdoor play organization, a local child care centre, a program for children with special needs and an orphanage, as well as in childcare centers serving the slum communities.
+In the past, early childhood students have successfully completed placements at an outdoor play organization, a local child care centre, a program for children with special needs, an orphanage, and childcare centers serving the slum communities.
+Each

-This placement offers you a chance to experience international travel not only with peers but with George Brown faculty who support the student learning during the field experience process.
+This placement offers also provides students with the chance to experience international travel not only with peers but with George Brown faculty who support the student learning during the field experience process.

-This year the placement takes place in February 2018, and the ECE team has been joined by the students from Child and Youth program as well as from the Nursing program.
-The voices of the students participating in the Project India, New Delhi 2018, will shed more light on the nature of this year project.
-We hope that you will enjoy reading about the experiences of the participating students.
+The voices of the students participating in the Project India, New Delhi 2019, will shed more light on the nature of this year's project.
+We hope you will enjoy reading about the participating student experiences.

 Letters from the students: